hybridgroup/gophercon-2017/starterkit/README.md

 ### Temperature Sensor

-5v module ground is on the "-" symbol 5v is the center pin,and signal is analog on the "s" labeled pin...
+analog temperature sensor 5v module ground is on the "-" symbol 5v is the center pin,and signal is analog on the "s" labeled pin...
 Need to do proper math to get correct temperature

 ### Magnetic Sensor - Module